stevhliu/transformers/docs/source/en/chat_templating.md

 It is important to set a chat template format that matches the template format a model was pretrained on, otherwise performance may suffer.
 Even if you're training the model further, performance is best if the chat tokens are kept constant.

 But if you're training a model from scratch or finetuning a model for chat, you have more options to select a template.
 For example, [ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md) is a popular format that is flexbile enough to handle many use cases.
-It even includes support for [generation prompts](#add_generation_prompt), but it doesn't add beginning-of-string (BOS) or end-of-string (EOS) tokens.
-If your model expects BOS and EOS tokens, set `add_special_tokens=True` and make sure you add them to your template.
+It even includes support for [generation prompts](#add_generation_prompt), but it doesn't add beginning-of-string (`BOS`) or end-of-string (`EOS`) tokens.
+If your model expects `BOS` and `EOS` tokens, set `add_special_tokens=True` and make sure to add them to your template.

 ```jinja
 {%- for message in messages %}